tadghh/Dell-unlock-undervolting/README.md

     - 3060 Micro [#5](https://github.com/tadghh/Dell-unlock-undervolting/issues/5) Offset: 0x65A

 ### ✔️ Compatibility
 This guide should work with any laptop model that has a K series/unlocked CPU as an optional upgrade.
-The following will work (H, HK, K)
+The following will work:
-Untested (T, P, U)
+- H
+- HK
+- K

+These versions are untested but may work:
+- T
+- P
+- U

-Doubtful any 12th gen or newer would work
+Doubtful any 12th gen or newer would work due to the CPU architecture changes.

 ### 📝 Note